ryeash/assist/README.md

     ...
 }
 ```
-Primary tells the Assist that when an unqualified Provider of the type is requested,
+This tells Assist that when an unqualified Provider of the type is requested,
-that provider should be returned.
+the primary provider should be returned.
 ```java
 CoffeeMaker cm = assist.instance(CoffeeMaker.class);
 assert cm instanceof FrenchPress // true